 - My weight does not matter, my body fat does.

 - I buy snug tank-top shirts so that if I start to develop a belly I won’t be able to wear 90% of my shirts.

 - Maintaining health isn’t about making big, short-term gains.
 It’s about taking every small step possible to keep the body you desire until those small steps are invisible habits.

 It usually works out to alternating Weight Lifting and Brazilian Jiu-Jitsu.
 I get in, blitz hard with good form and heavy weights, then I get out.
 I am usually done in less than 90 minutes, and that’s because some people are lazy and don’t put the weights they are using back on the shelf, I hate those people.

 In addition to TRT, I’ve been on the Golden Six workout since I can’t get to Brazilian Jiu Jitsu every day due to timing.
 The G6 is very, very old Total Body Workout program that lets me hit each body part in one session.

 Note: I warm up on the treadmill for 15-30 minutes.

-- Wide-Grip Barbell Bench Press.
+- Dumbbell Bench Press.
 3 sets of 10 repetitions.
 (I use Dumbell Bench Presses instead of a Barbell so that I can go past level and get a deeper push.)

 - Chin-Ups.
 3 sets to failure.
 (I do 3 sets of 10 behind the neck cable pull-downs or 3 sets of 5 wide-grip chin-ups instead of three to failure, that’s what’s in the picture.)